kapasrilakshmi075/ecommerce-sales-analytics-sql/README.md

 ---

+# ⭐ Project Highlights

+✅ 7 Relational Tables

+✅ Primary & Foreign Key Constraints

+✅ Sample Business Dataset

+✅ 30+ Professional SQL Queries

+✅ ER Diagram

+✅ Business Reports

+✅ PostgreSQL Implementation

+---

-⭐ If you found this project useful, feel free to star the repository and connect with me on LinkedIn.
+If you found this project useful, feel free to ⭐ star the repository and connect with me on LinkedIn.